PacktPublishing/Hands-On-GPU-Computing-with-Python/README.md

 # Hands-On GPU Computing with Python

-### To explore the capabilities of GPUs for solving high performance computational problems.
+### Companion code for the book to explore the capabilities of GPUs for solving high performance computational problems.